can-ozkan/MobileSecurity/README.md

-In this repo, my objective is to share my Frida scripts I use during mobile penetartion testing with penetration testers, security researchers and mobile developers.
+In this repo, my objective is to share my Frida scripts I use during mobile penetration testing with penetration testers, security researchers and mobile developers.
 In addition to Frida scripts, I will share mobile security concepts, OS details and attack vectors.